btotharye/serpentbot/data/nlu.md

 - ball python husbandry
 - can you help me with ball python husbandry
 - what is the best way to keep a ball python
+- can you tell me the husbandry for ball pythons

 ## intent:deny
 - no